mercatos/Ebay/README.md

 # Configuration
 To run, the scripts require the following environment variables to be set" APP_ID The Ebay API or Sandbox API App ID
-SECTRET Ebay API or Sandbox API App Secret
+SECRET Ebay API or Sandbox API App Secret
 SUBDOMAIN this can either be api.ebay.com or api.sandbox.ebay.com.
 If left blank, api.sandbox.ebay.com is used

 For convinience, there is an example.env file in the repository.
 Make a copy and rename it to .env.